The Cosmological Constant and Dark Dimensions from Non-Supersymmetric Strings: Moduli stabilisation

 In addition to assumptions around KK number conservation, there is a further model-dependence on the bound from old NS excess-heat since it concerns KK gravitons' decay into photons (see footnote \ref{sn}).
 As originally noted in the ADD paper \cite{add}, limits on KK graviton decay into SM degrees of freedom can be evaded if hidden branes are present in addition to the SM branes, since there will be additional decay channels for the KK gravitons.
 This is precisely the situation in our string construction, with the SO(1)-branes playing the role of hidden sectors.
 We hence conclude that the old NS excess-heat bound does not apply in our case.

 With this proviso, the only remaining tension is with SN 1987A bound.
-Remarkably, this tension is only a factor of 3 if the bound of \cite{Hannestad:2003yd} is used, while it increases mildly to approximately one order of magnitude if the revisited bound of \cite{Hardy:2025ajb} is adopted.
+Remarkably, this tension is only an order one factor if the bound of \cite{Hannestad:2003yd} is used, while it increases mildly to approximately a factor 5 if the revisited bound of \cite{Hardy:2025ajb} is adopted.

 One can wonder what are the consequences on our parameter space if the more restrictive of the SN 1987A bound is implemented.
-For $\tilde{R}_9\lesssim 0.33\mu m$ we find from (\ref{lambdarho9}) that
+For $\ell_{\text{KK}}\lesssim 0.33\mu m$ ($\ell_{\text{KK}}\lesssim 1\mu m$) we find from (\ref{lambdarho9}) that

-To match $\Lambda_{\text{obs}}$ we thus need a coefficient $\lambda_s\lesssim10^{-7}$.
+To match $\Lambda_{\text{obs}}$ we thus need a coefficient $\lambda_s\lesssim 1.2 \times 10^{-6}$ ($\lambda_s\lesssim 1.0 \times 10^{-4}$).
 In our case, however, the coefficient $\lambda_s$, stemming from the computation of the string one-loop Casimir energy, reads $\lambda_s=(n_b^{0}-n_f^0)/2^3\pi^7$, {\it{i.e.}} $\lambda_s=6.6\times 10^{-4}$ for the $T^6/\mathbb{Z}'_2\times \mathbb{Z}'_2$ case at hand where $n_b^0-n_f^0=16$.
 This suggests that a one-loop factor might not be sufficient to both accommodate the SN 1987A bound \cite{Hardy:2025ajb} and, at the same time, recover the observed value of the cosmological constant via a Casimir energy contribution, and it may be that a higher-loop suppression is needed.
 Indeed, it would be possible to respect the bound and reproduce $\Lambda_{\text{obs}}$ if somehow the one-loop vacuum energy from the closed-string sector were vanishing too, which would mean that $\Lambda$ is set by a two-loop closed-string diagram with suppression factor given by